spinnaker/spinnaker.github.io/reference/architecture/authz_authn/authentication/index.md

 		IdentityProvider->>-Deck: Login Page
 	</div>

-1. Given that the URL is protected, Gate sees that there is no logged in user, so it issues a HTTP 302 redirect to an authentication-method-specific page.
+1. Given that the URL is protected, Gate sees that there is no logged-in user, so it issues an HTTP 302 redirect to an authentication-method-specific page.
 It saves the requested URL (`https://gate.url:8084/auth/redirect?to=https://deck.url:9000`) in the session state.